Teunkie Van Der Sluijs: United Kingdom

 Since 2022 Van Der Sluijs has been Head of Artistic Development at London's Young Vic theatre.
 He was Creative Associate Director there before.
-Prior, he worked for HOME Theatre in Manchester and as a freelance director for venues including the Orange Tree Theatre, Arcola Theatre, Assembly Rooms Edinburgh and Battersea Arts Centre, and directed an Off West End Award nominated revival of Michael Wall's Women Laughing in 2012.
+Prior, he worked for HOME Theatre in Manchester and as a freelance director for venues including the Orange Tree Theatre, Arcola Theatre, Assembly Rooms Edinburgh and Battersea Arts Centre, and directed the 2012 Offie nominated revival of Michael Wall's Women Laughing in 2012.
 He adapted and directed Mathieu Kassovitz' film La Haine for the stage as HATE, playing the Netherlands and London's Barbican Theatre.
 He worked as a staff director at the Royal National Theatre, after working as resident assistant director at the Orange Tree Theatre under artistic director Sam Walters, where he also worked as associate director on Lars Noren's Autumn & Winter and directed the London premiere of Jon Fosse's Winter.
 He also directed work by Boris Vian at the Pleasance Theatre, by Robert Holman, and by Howard Barker.

 Van der Sluijs made his UK debut in 2008 with Yasser by Abdelkader Benali, a production which transferred from the Edinburgh Festival Fringe to Chopin Theatre, Chicago, Arcola Theatre in London and the Royal Theatre in The Hague.
 The production was selected as Critic's Choice in both The Sunday Times ("Pick of the Fringe") and the Chicago Tribune, despite meeting with a mixed critical response.
 Whereas the Edinburgh Evening News praised its "sensitive direction" and trade paper The Stage wrote of it as "captivating and emotionally supple,", The Chicago Sun-Times called it "a solid piece of acting, but not exactly a revelatory story."
 Van Der Sluijs went on to direct for Arcola Theatre's Grimeborn Festival, and was awarded an inaugural TS Eliot Exchange bursary between the Old Vic Theatre and the Public Theater New York City.